HOW LONG DOES IT TAKE TO BE REIKI CERTIFIED | REIKI MELBOURNE

 Each level, has a main focus, whilst also building on the depth and breadth of the previous one:

-1. Reiki Level I (Shoden): This level focus on self-healing and the student's own spiritual practice (instilling on students the foundational principle of Reiki that first we must work on the self, before working on others).
+Reiki Level I (Shoden): This level focus on self-healing and the student's own spiritual practice (instilling on students the foundational principle of Reiki that first we must work on the self, before working on others).
 In order to be the most effective Reiki channel, the depth of healing and spiritual practice of the student is instrumental.
+All the foundational daily self-healing practices are taught.
 This level introduces students to the basic concepts and techniques of Reiki.
 Students learn about the history of Reiki, its principles, spiritual philosophy and how to perform self-healing and provide Reiki to friends and family.
 Level I certification usually requires a two-day workshop.

 Here is a summary of the timeline: